gsmith85/SeuratJS/README.md

 ##Take it for a Spin

-Now that you’ve seen how easy it is to use SeuratJS you’ll be happy to know that the only other thing you’ll need is RaphaelJS 2 or better.

-Once you have that, the only other thing you need to know about are the options:
+Now that you’ve seen how easy it is to use SeuratJS, grab a copy off the source, a copy of RaphaelJS (http://raphaeljs.com/), and create some stunning work of your own.
+The examples above are a great starting point and demonstrate using all of the settings.
+However, for a more complete reference, the various settings are enumerated below.

 **imageSource** - A path to the image you are going to pointalize.
-(REQUIRED)
+This is the only **REQUIRED** setting.

 **step** - A number determining the pixels between color samples in the image.
 Used for both the x and y directions.
 By default 10.